 You can calculate CLV by multiplying the average purchase value of your customers, the average purchase frequency, and the average lifetime of your customers.

-You can also use our Customer Lifetime Value (CLV) Calculator to get faster results and vital insights into your company’s customer base.
+📱 You can also use our CLV calculator to get faster results and vital insights into your company’s customer base.

 Conversion rate is a percentage that measures the number of people who take a desired action, such as buying a product or signing up for an email list.
 It’s one of the most important metrics for measuring your marketing success and effectiveness.